Mobile Suit Gundam SEED: Development

+When the series started development, Fukuda noticed the world was in chaos as a result of the September 11 attacks.
+This influenced the themes of Gundam SEED featuring anti-war movement themes through the pacifist Kira Yamato; Fukuda based hime concept of an Islamic soldier fighting in the US military.
+The setting in which the mechanics that appear are powered by electricity was influenced by Gear Fighter Dendoh which Fukuda previously directed, and when it came to handling the Gundam, he focused on its aspect as a symbol of the character piloting it.

 The series was first announced in June 2002, while a trailer was available in September on the series' official website.
 A total of eight writers were in charge of the series.
 The characters were designed by Hisashi Hirai, while the mechanical designs were made by Kunio Okawara and Kimitoshi Yamane.
 Mobile Suit Gundam planning manager Koichi Inoue stated that the staff making Gundam SEED was a new and young team that would continue working with following Gundam series.
 Inoue, however, would work with anime based on the original Gundam series.

 Fukuda stated that Gundam SEED was initially told from Kira's point of view, but deeper into the series the point of view would shift to other characters.
 His main focus with the series was to entertain the audience, pointing out that the drama would develop through the series in a similar vein to previous Gundam series.
 The first part worked on was the plot followed by action sequences, stating that the human characters were more important than the combat sequences.
 In retrospect, Fukuda said that Kira's wish to fight was forced upon him stemming from his desire to protect his friends.
 Moreover, he considered these actions as being based on Japanese thoughts.